TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 \end{array}
 $$

 The last steps follows from $V$ having linearly independent columns (by construction).
-This shows even more: $PV$ has linearly indepedent columns if and only if $V$ has linearly indepedent columns.
+This shows even more: $PV$ has linearly independent columns if and only if $V$ has linearly independent columns.

 This directly concludes the proof, as the columns of $PV$ are the vectors $P\vect{v}_1, \ldots, P\vect{v}_m$.